Alimohamad21/Restauarant-Reservation-System/readme.txt

 -Created the UML diagram.
 -File handling.
--logic.Waiter class and Controller.
+-Waiter class and Controller.
--logic.Cook class and Controller.
+-Cook class and Controller.
 -Delete reservations feature for the manager.

 -In general we split most of the work in half so that we both contributed to everything.